Skip to main content

 Semester 1, 2025-26 (dates to be confirmed)

 • Lectures and input sessions will be held at HKU before and after the main project.
-The core implementation period will take place in Vietnam in January 2026.
+The core implementation period is scheduled to take place in Vietnam, with tentative dates set for 3–14 January 2026.

 Vietnam